 [LAUGHS].
 We are.
 We're very lucky.
 We're very lucky.
-But you know--I went all the way to Russia to go to the music conservatory to do research, and I got there and the library was like--sorry, the conservatory was being renovated.
+But you know, I went all the way to Russia to go to the music conservatory to do research, and I got there and the library was like, "Sorry;" the conservatory was being renovated.
 It was covered in scaffolding.
 I brought a 16-millimeter camera and all this footage to shoot it, and it was covered in scaffolding, and I couldn't do anything, and the building was relocated.
 And then again, we're here to visit Houghton Library on this like, epic pilgrimage, and it's under renovation.
 [LAUGHTER] You know?
 And there's something funny about that.
-I think it's--you know, I think it’s hysterical.
-And--I don't know--I love this, this tension, or electricity between, I guess, Audrey just wanting to own the objects and have them together.
-Like in my mind when she says that, I'm like--Why do you want them?
-Like why do you just want to own them, is it for the sake of owning them?
+I think it’s hysterical.
+And—I don't know—I love this tension, or electricity between, I guess, Audrey just wanting to own the objects and have them together.
+Like in my mind when she says that, I'm like, Why do you want them?
+Why do you just want to own them, is it for the sake of owning them?
 Can you not figure out what you want to do with them unless you have them all together?
-I think it's, it's a little silly what she wants to do, you know?
+I think it's a little silly what she wants to do, you know?

 DERAGH CAMPBELL 30:30

-Like…when, like when you have work to do and you just clean your desk, or something, you know, like organize your desk.
-There's a certain--I guess something almost beside the point that Audrey does, I guess maybe that's her obsession with obstacles, and those being the things that keeps her from being able to express what she wants.
-But um, I feel like--I mean, I--I have always really, really loved label makers.
+Like when you have work to do and you just clean your desk, or something, you know, like organize your desk.
+There's a certain, I guess, something almost beside the point that Audrey does.
+I guess maybe that's her obsession with obstacles, and those being the things that keeps her from being able to express what she wants.
+But um, I feel like I have always really, really loved label makers.

 LESLIE MORRIS 31:56

-Well, I found it was interesting that in the open-, --when you first see him, the opening scene, he's actually reading a biography of Jean-Pierre Melville.
+Well, I found it was interesting that when you first see him, the opening scene, he's actually reading a biography of Jean-Pierre Melville, French resistance fighter, auteur.

-French film director, and I don't know if you know this, but because he--he adopted the name from Herman Melville, because he admired him so much.
+French film director, and I don't know if you know this, but he adopted the name from Herman Melville, because he admired him so much.
 But the Melville papers are actually at Houghton Library as well.
 So it was kind of this…

 [LAUGHS] Yeah, yeah--no, I thought that was clever.